There are so many tips out there for planning a funeral that you may feel overwhelmed by all options.

 3. You can purchase cremation urns or caskets online at much cheaper prices

-4. Funeral homes usually keep the low-cost caskets and urns in the back
+4. Funeral homes sometimes keep the low-cost caskets and urns in the back

-But if you really want to save on costs, just ask if they have any more budget-friendly options in the back.
+But if you really want to save on costs, just ask if they have any more budget-friendly options in the back or available to order.
 Again, many funeral professionals will gladly help you find the right item for your situation, but with these funeral tips in mind you can avoid falling into potentially costly sales traps.